 The NC reviews the training and development of the Directors to ensure that Directors receive appropriate development on a continuing basis, to perform their roles on the Board and where applicable, the Board Committees.
 The Directors are provided with updates and/or briefings to assist them to properly discharge their duties.
 The briefings are conducted either internally with invited speakers, or externally, at the Company's expense.
 Further trainings for the Directors in specific areas are also being recommended by the NC, where required, based on the NC's review of the annual evaluation checklists from the Board and the Board Committees.
-A separate programme is established for new Directors, details of which together with details of the internal briefing and updates provided to the Directors in 2023 are set out in the relevant paragraphs under the subject heading 'Board Orientation and Training/ Development above.
+A separate programme is established for new Directors, details of which are set out in the relevant paragraphs under the subject heading 'Board Orientation and Training/ Development' above.